Utah Supreme Court recognizes constitutional right to reform government in response to gerrymandering News

 The Utah Supreme Court held that Utah residents’ ability to alter and reform their government needs to be free from undue government burden, regardless of the Legislature’s ability to repeal any statute.

-The Utah League of Women Voters lawsuit to challenge the right to gerrymandering will proceed in District Court.
+The Utah League of Women Voters lawsuit against gerrymandering will proceed in district court.